reactGo/reactGo/README.md

 ## Yeoman Generator
 If you like using yeoman generators, you could check out [this](https://github.com/iiegor/generator-react-webpack-node) cool yeoman generator by @iiegor!

 ## FAQ

 We have assembled an FAQ [here](/docs/FAQ.md)

+## Check out what people have done

+We have a [list](/docs/apps.md) of projects that have been created with this boilerplate.
+Check them out to see what can be done or to get some inspiration.

 ## How to Contribute: